lschierer/RUT/packages/luke/20060907/the-limits-of-diagnosis.md

 ---

-title: The limits of diagnosis
+title: "The limits of diagnosis"
 date: 2006-09-07 21:14:17
 tags:
   -  science